unstoppabledomains/dev-docs/manage-domains/mint-subdomains-using-contracts.md

 ---
 title: Mint Subdomains Using Smart Contracts | UD Developer Portal
-description: This guide covers how to mint UD subdomains using the Polygonscan user interfaces to write and execute proxy contracts.
+description: This guide covers how to mint UD subdomains using the Polygonscan user interface to write and execute proxy contracts.
 ---

 # Mint Subdomains Using Smart Contracts